matt-harvey/tabulo/README.md

 <a name="pack"></a>
 #### Automating column widths

-Instead of setting column widths "manually", you can tell the table to sort out the widths itself, so that each column is just wide enough for its header and contents (plus a character of padding):
+Instead of setting column widths &ldquo;manually&rdquo;, you can tell the table to sort out the widths itself, so that each column is just wide enough for its header and contents (plus a character of padding):